supertypeai/sectors-kb/recipe/00_get_access_token_python.md

 ## Get Started

-On the next chapter we will examine every API that Sectors provide and do some magical :sparkles: visualization using [altair](<(https://pypi.org/project/altair/)>), heads up to the next section.
+In the next chapter we will examine some of the Sector API endpoints perform some magical :sparkles: visualization using [altair](<(https://pypi.org/project/altair/)>).

+Whenever you're ready, [dive into the next chapter](./01_list_all_subsectors.md) to get started.